Equiresidual algebraic geometry I: The affine theory: The equiresidual Nullstellensatz and its affine consequences

-As a first significant geometric consequence of the Äquinullstellensatz, we may characterise the global sections of the sheaf of regular functions on an irreducible affine algebraic subvariety, a result which we will generalise in section \ref{AFFSUB}.
+As a first significant geometric consequence of the \"Aquinullstellensatz (ANS), we may characterise the global sections of the sheaf of regular functions on an \emph{irreducible} affine algebraic subvariety, a result we will reinterpret and generalise in Section \ref{AFFSUB}.